snoomrpower/LoLUpdater/README.md

 Open a Windows command prompt as admin

-cd "C:\Riot Games\League of Legends"
+cd "Path of extractions (where the files are)"

 powershell -NoProfile -ExecutionPolicy bypass -File LoLUpdater.ps1